Stony Plain Records: History

 Stony Plain has previously licensed recordings from American labels Rounder Records, Sugar Hill Records, HighTone Records and Blind Pig Records for Canadian release.
 The label has also been the Canadian distributor for albums by American artists such as Steve Earle, Gillian Welch, and Emmylou Harris.

-The label is still owned and operated by its founders Alvin Jahns and Holger Petersen.
+The label was still owned and operated by its founders Alvin Jahns and Holger Petersen.
 Petersen is also the author of two books of artist interviews and also hosts the weekly series Saturday Night Blues on CBC Radio One, Radio Two and SiriusXM 169 and Natch'l Blues on the CKUA Radio Network.
-In 2018 the company was sold to Linus Entertainment, and moved from Stony Plain Alberta to Waterdown Ontario.
+In 2018, the company was sold to Linus Entertainment, and moved from Stony Plain, Alberta, to Waterdown, Ontario.